 Exercises in the book are numbered n.m, where n is the number of the chapter and m is the number of the exercise in that chapter.
-Exercises whose solutions consist of one or more files that you are to submit to the Grade Grinder are indicated with an arrow ( $\checkmark$ ), so that you know the solutions are to be sent off into the Internet ether.
-Exercises whose solutions are to be turned in (on paper) to your instructor are indicated with a pencil ( $\aleph$ ).
+Exercises whose solutions consist of one or more files created with the LPL applications that you are to submit to the Grade Grinder are indicated with an arrow (\checkmark), so that you know the solutions are to be sent off into the Internet ether.
+Exercises that are not completed using the applications are indicated with a pencil (\circledast).
 For example, Exercises 36 and 37 in Chapter 6 might look like this:

-6.36 Use Tarski's World to build a world in which the following sentences\ are all true....

-6.37 Turn in an informal proof that the following argument is logically ∧ valid....
+- 6.36 Use Tarski's World to build a world in which the following sentences are all true.... - 6.37 Turn in an informal proof that the following argument is logically valid....

 The arrow on Exercise 6.36 tells you that the world you create using Tarski's World is to be submitted electronically, and that there is nothing else to turn in.
-The pencil on Exercise 6.37 tells you that your solution should be turned in directly to your instructor, on paper.
+The pencil on Exercise 6.37 tells you that you do not complete the exercise using one of the applications.
+Your instructor will tell you how to turn in the solution.
+A solution to this exercise can be submitted as a text file using Submit, or your instructor might prefer to collect solutions to this exercise on paper.

 Some exercises ask you to turn in something to your instructor in addition to submitting a file electronically.
-These are indicated with both an arrow and a pencil ( $\checkmark |$ ).
+These are indicated with both an arrow and a pencil (\checkmark) .
 This is also used when the exercise may require a file to be submitted, but may not, depending on the solution.
 For example, the next problem in Chapter 6 might ask:

 6.38 Is the following argument valid?
-If so, use Fitch to construct a formal r | ▶ proof of its validity.
+If so, use Fitch to construct a formal proof of its validity.
 If not, explain why it is invalid and turn in your explanation to your instructor.